alexgo-io/alex-v1-docs/developers/protocol-contracts/amm-pool-v3.clar.md

 #### `swap-x-for-y-ioc`

 This function allows users to swap a specific amount of token X (`dx`) for token Y in a selected bin (`tick`) of a DAMM pool, under an Immediate-Or-Cancel (IOC) execution logic.
 That means the swap will only proceed if the resulting price stays within the user-defined `max-price` limit.
-If the conditions are not met, the function either cancels the operation or executes the portion of the swap that can be filled without exceeding the price cap.
+If the conditions are not met, the function either cancels the operation or executes the portion of the swap that can be fulfilled without exceeding the price cap.

 The function starts by validating the pool's status and confirming that the token traits passed as arguments match the registered pool configuration.
 It then calculates how much of the input token X can be used in the swap without breaching the price limit.
 This calculation relies on the virtual balances model used in DAMM, which ensures that trading remains bounded within the configured bin.